entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 ## Dentition, dermal jaw & tooth-bearing bones
 ### 236. Oral dermal tubercles borne on jaw cartilages: (0) absent; (1) present.
 > Hanke & Wilson (2004); Brazeau (2009); Davis *et al*.
 (2012), Character 39; Choo *et al*.
 (2017), Character 38; King *et al*.
 (2017), Character 327; Castiello (2018), Character 319; Zhu Y. *et al*.
 (2022), Character 240; Andreev *et al*.
 (2022), Character 77; Brazeau *et al*.
 (2023), Character 332.
 Cui *et al*.
 (2023), Character 240; Lu *et al*.
 (2026), Character 236; Zhu Y. *et al*.
 (2026), Character 236.
+> Klug *et al*.
+(2023), Character 65.
+Zhu et al. 2013.
+> - Klug *et al*.
+(2023):"This character is concerned only with position and form, and not with histological, and by inference, developmental distinctiveness (Rücklin et al. 2012)."
 > - The coding of *Eosteus* is ?.
 The coding of *Megamastax* is 1.
 > - The coding of *Ruiyu* is ?.
 The coding of *Chiyu chongqingensis* is ?.
 The coding of *Chiyu yunnanensis* is ?.
 > - The coding of *Lingyu* is ?.